aardvarkk/tami/README.md

 - Lots of changes to Blip_Buffer around long, unsigned long, LONG_MAX etc. assumed to be 32-bit and short assumed to be 16-bit
 - Blip_Buffer output is 16-bit signed (Blip_Buffer.h:14)
 - APU output is 32-bit signed (APU.cpp:232)

+# Loading a file

+- BOOL CFamiTrackerDoc::OpenDocument(LPCTSTR lpszPathName)
+  - Relies on CDocumentFile (which sits on top of CFile)